LuckyHyena/DnD/homebrew/5e_reference.md

 > **homebrew:** IRL any blow or chemical that can render you unconscious is very close to being strong enough to kill you, and an adventurer swinging a normally-lethal weapon in the middle of adrenaline-soaked combat is in no position to carefully or safely take someone down.
 If you want to take a living prisoner grab some [manacles](https://5thsrd.org/adventuring/equipment/adventuring_gear/#manacles) and brush up on your [grapple rules](#getting-grappled).
 Or play a monk.

-Most monsters don't make death saving throws and have no chance of being saved once they go down.
+Most enemies don't make death saving throws and have no chance of being stabilized or saved once they go down.

 ![immovable rod](/images/immovable-rod.jpg)